Rishaan1908/Wicatet_Website/README.md

 - Coming soon

 ## Header/navbar
-- Riri: SQL
+- Riri: css resizing
-- Parth: About page, Products page
+- Parth: About page, Products page, shopping cart UI
-- Anj: User auth
+- Anj: backend
-- Gaurav: Putting sql DB on cloud
+- Gaurav: domain routing, db

+Backlog
+- optimize css to handle resizing
+- create a sql db to hold products and user info
+- develop a backend to retreive data from sql
+- give functionality to contact us page
+- create a checkout page
+- put all this on AWS lightsail
+- write the meta tags